 Getting in touch

 For more information please contact the Royal Aeronautical Society Careers team.
 In addition to our website, materials and outreach programmes we offer free impartial information, advice and guidance if you know of a young person who has specific questions such as which GCSE/equivalent or A Levels/equivalent subjects to choose, advice on applying for apprenticeships or university.
-We provide a free 1-2-1 careers advisory service at our London office by appointment only and by telephone for those unable to travel to London.
+We provide a free 1-2-1 careers advisory service at our London office by appointment only on MS Teams.
 For more information and resources to get started visit our Careers Service pages.